Corbett National Park

-- Monsoons (July to September) offer heavy rainfall: there can be light rainfall intermittently whole through the year.
-The monsoon is good to enjoy the foothills.
+- Monsoons (July to September) offer heavy rainfall: there can be light rainfall intermittently through the whole year.
 The weather becomes quite pleasant with the drop in temperature.
 The major regions of Corbett are closed for the tourists during the rainy season because this is primarily the mating season of most of the animals.
 However, the Jhirna (gate) region of the park is open throughout the year and tourist can visit and enjoy rainy season with wildlife safari.

 Best period to visit here is from November to June, mainly before and after heavy monsoon.
 November to June is good for spotting animals and also to enjoy the scenic surroundings.
 July to October is good for sight seeing in the downhill region.

 |Day visit entry fee for Bijrani, Sonanadi, Jhirna, Domunda/Durga Devi (per person/per visit for 4 hrs)||Rs 200/– Indian, Rs 1000/– Foreigner|

 |Vehicle Fee (Light Vehicle to Heavy Vehicle)||Rs 500/– to 1500/– (Depends on vehicle)|

 |Photography (Commercial)||Rs 500/– Indian, Rs 1500/– Foreigner|

 |Elephant Ride (per person for 2 hrs)||Rs 300/– Indian, Rs 1000/– Foreigner|

 |Ramganaga Conducted Tour||Rs 1000/– Indian, Rs 2000/– Foreigner|